 I opened my Time Hop app to see what was happening in my life on today’s date over the past several years.
 As I scrolled through the images, I realized today’s date: March 23.

-I looked at my Facebook update from 2010 and thought, Wow, I didn’t know that my entire life was going to change in just 24 hours.
+I looked at back at this day from 2010 and thought, Wow, I didn’t know that my entire life was going to change in just 24 hours.

 It was just another day.